 There are many ways to legally immigrate to the U.S. One of the most flexible ways is through investment, through so called EB-5 visa.
 There are 3 ways to utilize EB-5 visa.
 They are 1) creating a new business, 2) investing in a troubled business, 3) investing in a Regional Center pilot program.
 Among these three, investing in a designated Regional Center is by far the simplest way to get an EB-5 visa.

 U.S. gives 10,000 investor visas each year, but 5,000 are set aside for those who apply under a pilot program called “Regional Center.”
-This program was created by Congress in 90s to encourage foreign investment in the U.S. A Regional Center is a private enterprise, or corporation, or governmental agency with a targeted investment program.
-This program in many ways mirrors investment-employment based programs in United Kingdom, Canada, Australia, and other nations.
+This program was created by Congress in the 1990s to encourage foreign investment in the U.S. A Regional Center is a private enterprise, or corporation, or governmental agency with a targeted investment program.
+This program in many ways mirrors investment-employment based programs in the United Kingdom, Canada, Australia, and other nations.

 How does it work?